West Virginia foster care and adoption guidelines

 - A recognized high risk of physical or mental disability

-- Over the age of 2 and has a racial or ethnic factor
+- Over the age of 2 and is a minority

 - A member of a sibling group who should be placed together

 - Has been certified as a special needs child by the department